Compare Insurance Quotes

 While usage-based insurance is still a new technology in the insurance market and needs to be tested further over time to see how well it works, it’s a very promising advance.
 It allows drivers a concrete method of demonstrating safe driving and earning better premiums in return.

-Just recently, a news story broke the word that Progressive had made some changes to the Snapshot program that will result in rate increases for drivers whose recording devices catch them driving badly.
+In 2015, a news story broke the word that Progressive had made some changes to the Snapshot program that will result in rate increases for drivers whose recording devices catch them driving badly.

 This is pretty big news, since usage-based systems have generally been touted as not having a negative impact on rates.
 Most systems either earn you a discount or don’t make a difference at all – but it now seems Progressive will penalize reckless drivers – they claim only the worst of the worst, but that is yet to be seen.

 What does that mean?
 If you’re not such a good driver, maybe the Snapshot option isn’t for you.